daviden1013/Qualifying_exam_C/README.md

 <div align="center"><img src=ROC.png width=500 ></div>

+For better readability, view this project on the [GitHub page](https://github.com/daviden1013/Qualifying_exam_C).

 This is a quick project that use machine learning for breast cancer recurrence prediction.
 The [dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer) is publicly available.

 ## Table of Contents